Catalogue Professional Education Leading to the M.D. Degree

 Clinical Science Curriculum (Years 3 and 4)

 The third year is devoted to clinical clerkships, in which groups of students rotate among the major clinical services and experience direct patient contact.
-The required clinical clerkships include: Family Medicine (8 weeks), Medicine (8 weeks), Neurology (4 weeks), Obstetrics and Gynecology (6 weeks), Pediatrics (8 weeks), Psychiatry (6 weeks) and Surgery (8 weeks).
+The required clinical clerkships include: Family Medicine and Geriatrics (12 weeks), Medicine (8 weeks), Obstetrics and Gynecology (6 weeks), Pediatrics (8 weeks), Psychiatry (6 weeks) and Surgery (8 weeks).
 Students spend 10-12 weeks in clerkships at UFHSC-Jacksonville.
 Free housing is provided during the Jacksonville-based clerkships.

 During the clinical clerkships, the student becomes an integral member of the medical team and has direct responsibility for assigned patients.

-- Sub-Internship in Medicine, Family Medicine, Pediatrics, or Surgery (4 weeks – 4 credit hours)
+- Sub-Internship in Medicine, Family Medicine, Medicine, Neurosurgery, Otolaryngology, Pediatrics, OMFS Surgery, Plastic and Reconstructive Surgery, Surgery (4 weeks – 4 credit hours)

 - Emergency Medicine (4 weeks – 4 credit hours)